 Each aged care facility sets prices for each room type, within government guidelines.
 The maximum price must be published on the provider’s website, in their written materials, and on the My Aged Care website.
 Providers cannot charge more than this maximum published price for that room.

-If your income and assets are below certain thresholds, the government may subsidise your accommodation costs fully or partially.
+If your income and assets are below certain thresholds (single persons assets below $214,884 - the government may subsidise your accommodation costs fully or partially.

 This means you may not need to pay a RAD or DAP at all.
 Your provider will receive accommodation supplements from the government instead.

-When you leave care or pass away, your provider must refund the RAD (minus any agreed deductions) within:
+When you leave care or pass away, your provider must refund the RAD (minus any agreed retention amounts) within:

 Government rules strictly protect these deposits.
-If your provider goes out of business, your RAD is guaranteed by the government.
+If your provider goes out of business, your RAD Lump Sum paid is guaranteed by the government.

 The RAD is counted as an asset after the first 28 days but is not deemed for income purposes.
 This means it can impact your Age Pension eligibility, so it’s wise to get independent financial advice before deciding how much to pay as a lump sum.